blackboard/anthologydevdocs/docs/archive/b2/getting-started/intro.md

 to a subscription database at your library.

-Through Blackboard Building Blocks, developers can create sharable, re-usable web applications that can be deployed on Blackboard Learn.
+Through Blackboard Building Blocks, developers can create sharable, re-usable web applications that can be deployed on Blackboard LMS.
 This open architecture ensures that you can:

-- extend Blackboard Learn and incorporate new functionality
+- extend Blackboard LMS and incorporate new functionality
 - provide customizations to meet discipline-specific or pedagogical needs
 - leverage this technology to enhance and aid administration of their systems on campus
 - automate procedures or repetitive tasks